-At scale, rare things become common.
+At scale, rare things become common, as fully explored in that linked companion article.

 Rare things are difficult to predict, and typically difficult to prevent.
 Before scale, they are, well, rare, so this doesn't matter; they can be handled manually.
 But when they start happening daily, new processes become necessary.